magnet-linux/magnet-linux/README.md

 ## Virtual Environments

-`magpkg venv` evaluates a Jsonnet manifest, materializes its root filesystem under `~/.magpkg/venv/<hash>/rootfs`, and then launches Bubblewrap with a read-only bind of that cache plus a set of mounts you control.
-The command accepts the same `--expression` flag used by `build`, along with `--parallelism` for preparing packages and an optional trailing command (defaulting to `/bin/sh`).
+`magpkg venv` evaluates a Jsonnet manifest, materializes its root filesystem under `~/.magpkg/venv/<hash>/rootfs`, and then launches a container with a read-only bind of that cache plus a set of mounts you control.
+The command accepts the same `--expression` flag used by `build`, or `--file/-f` as a shorthand for importing a Jsonnet file, along with `--parallelism` for preparing packages and an optional trailing command (defaulting to `/bin/sh`).

 Key manifest sections:

 - `packages`: Array of package references whose runtime closures will populate the venv rootfs.
 - `envKeep` / `envSet`: Environment variables to inherit or override when the venv starts. `PATH` and `LD_LIBRARY_PATH` default to standard locations if unset.
 - `mountDefaults`: Toggle that keeps `/dev`, `/proc`, `/sys`, `/etc/resolv.conf`, `/etc/hosts`, and `/tmp` mounted from the host.
 Set it to `false` for a fully curated list.
-- `mounts`: Either shorthand strings (e.g. `"/home"` for a rw-bind) or objects that describe additional bubblewrap mounts.
+- `mounts`: Either shorthand strings (e.g. `"/home"` for a rw-bind) or objects that describe additional container mounts.
 - `fsEntries`: Directories, files, or symlinks to create inside the cached rootfs; they contribute to the venv hash.

 See [doc/venv.md](doc/venv.md) for a deeper walkthrough and advanced configuration examples.